Our Group

 Gijs Vermariën

-Gijs is a first year PhD student at the Leiden Observatory.
+Gijs is a PhD student at the Leiden Observatory.
 His research interests lie on the boundary between machine learning and astrophysics.
 His current work focuses on applying machine learning to computationally expensive modelling and simulation in the context of astrochemistry.

 He has a MSc degree in Astronomy & Data Science from the Leiden Observatory and a BSc degree in Applied Physics from the Eindhoven University of Technology.
 Prior research experience includes simulating gravitational waves with AMUSE, neutrino flavour classification in KM3NeT and surrogate modelling for plasma chemistry.